 Thanks for your understanding, and good luck in the pileups!

 QSLs from W2IRT, W2B (July 2008 only) or VE3THX:

 If you are requesting a QSL by direct mail from outside the United States, please enclose a self-addressed envelope and either $2 US, one new (un-expired) and properly-stamped IRC or $1.20 in US Postage stamps.
 I will also happily reply to all bureau cards.

 I am the letter O sorter for the US Second District incoming QSL bureau and a member of both the North Jersey DX Association and the Frankford Radio Club (GO FRC!).

 I was first licensed in Canada in August 1979.
 My wife and I moved to the United States in 2000 and I began operating on HF in August 2001 as VE3THX/W2.
 I got my US license (Extra-class) in 2002.

-My wife and I live in West Caldwell, NJ, about 45 minutes from midtown Manhattan with our five wonderful cats.
+My wife and I live in West Caldwell, NJ, about 45 minutes from midtown Manhattan with our wonderful cats.
 In addition to amateur radio I'm interested in trains and railroading (I have written a book depicting all the tracks of the New York City Subway system) and I'm also a licensed private pilot.

 73 de Peter, W2IRT